damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 * Develop features from request to polished end result.
 * Support our [service engineers](https://about.gitlab.com/jobs/service-engineer) in getting to the bottom of user-reported issues and come up with robust solutions.
+* Support our [infrastructure engineers](https://about.gitlab.com/jobs/production-engineer/) to identify and fix production issues.
 * Engage with the rest of the core team and the open source community and collaborate on improving GitLab.
 * Review code contributed by the rest of the community and work with them to get it ready for production.
 * Write documentation around features and configuration to save our users time.